RealTrashBin/OrganyaMaker16/README.md

 Compatable with previous versions of OrgMaker.

-(Soon)Exporting ORG-16 File as a WAV file.
+Exporting ORG-16 File as a WAV file.

 (Soon)Cave Story Engine 2 support!!